ssamiyavuzz/ssamiyavuzz/README.md

 - 👋 Hi, I’m @ssamiyavuzz
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning html,css
+- 🌱 I’m currently learning Numpy, Pandas
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me syavuz1457@gmail.com